_____________________________________________________________________________

 The spirit of Hazaz Saber, a League of Assassins rival that a young Damian killed long before coming to Gotham, begins haunting Wayne Manor.
 Deadman shows up, hoping to exorcize Saber.
 After meeting Damian for the first time, Deadman teams up with him to send Saber back to Hell.
 During the encounter, Deadman learns that Damian’s soul has been claimed by a “big spirit” known as “The Accursed.”
 Not sure what this is about or if it will ever have a payoff.[3]
 An angry Batman arrives, displeased to see Deadman messing around with Damian.
 Deadman quickly sees himself out.

 –REFERENCE: In Robins #6.
-Bruce learns that one of Damian’s favorite treats is a travel-sized box of chocolates.
+Bruce learns that one of Damian’s favorite treats is a travel-sized box of dark chocolates.

 –REFERENCE: In Adventures of the Super Sons #9.
 Bruce shares his love of Westerns, particularly Gary Cooper films, with Damian.
 They watch some flicks together.